ErikBrorsson/MVDet/eriks_readme.md

 - Camera C3 is not undistorted properly.
 Perhaps they use another cameramodel for this camera?
 The projection of points looks alrgiht, although lines does not appear straight in this camera.
 - Isn't it strange to evaluate 2,4,5,6->1,3,5,7 since camera 5 is avialable (and in the same ordering) in both camera rigs?
 Perhaps we are basically just evaluating the models "single camera" performance, using only camera 5, while cameras 1,3,7 are useless.

+### Tracking
+GMVD introduces new benchmarks for evaluating the generalizability of multi-view detectors.
+They evaluate MVDet, MVDetr, SHOT and GMVD on these benchmarks.
+However, they haven't adopted any UDA/SSL techniques.

+If I am to use the GMVD benchmarks, it makes sense that I compare with their paper.
+One proposal is to:
+1. Apply student-teacher self-training to MVDet, MVDetr, SHOT and GMVD, to see if the results from GMVD paper can be improved.
+Perhaps even the ordering of the results will change?
+I.e., while some methods are better at directly generalizing, they may not compare as favorably after adaptation.
+2. Further investigate how tracking can be incorporated in student-teacher self-training.
+The idea is that tracking can reduce the noise in the pseudo-labels.
+3. Alternatively, investigate design of architecture or training specifics to make the bev-features more generalizable.
+Perhaps adversarial training can be used to achieve "domain-invariant" BEV features?
+Or maybe unsupervised training with some MAE variation can be used?

+Student teacher self-training will be applied in an UDA setting, where labels are available for some cameras (training) and unavailable for the testing cameras.
+It also makes sense to evaluate it for sim2real adaptation.
+Maybe that is enough of a scope?
+I can skip introducing semi-supervised benchmarks, and I can perhaps also skip introducing more unlabeled data.
+However, if I use the same data for training cams and testing cams, the labels could easily be propogated from train to test cams.
+If I want to avoid this, I should perhaps use other unlabeled data for the test cameras.

+Can I apply some standard tracking methodology to MVDet, MVDetr, SHOT and GMVD?
+The CV-LAB at EPFL implements the min-cost max flow algorithm MuSSP for MOT that e.g., MVFlow used in their paper.
+Seems like tracking is performed only based on detections in 3D, using the location and probability of detection.
+Seems easy enough to implement and adopt for other methods.
+In MVFlow, they already evaluated MVDet + MuSSP and MVDetr + MuSSP, which performs quite well.

+MVFlow, MVDet, MVDeTr, GMVD are implemented in pytorch.

+I wonder how missed detections are handled in the min cost max flow formulation?
+Can a track skip a timestep and continue later?

 # log book
 ### 1/7
 started baseline experiments